changigi/Javascript-Projects/README.md

 # Javascript-Projects

-Hi, these are the files that I've made to learn Javascript
+Hi, these are the projects that I've done to learn Javascript